-Outcome/ o Lo Five- • Objective Activities Goal Outcome Indicator Units Year 2023 2024 2025 2026 2027 % Planned Statement Goal Accessibility for the General youth services, arts and education programs, health and nutrition services, mentoring and counseling programs, recreation programs, childcare services, and the construction and improvement of youth and childcare centers will be funded to provide youth with appropriate health, recreational and other services that help them to develop into well-rounded, well-adjusted and independent adults.
-Public service activities other than Low/Moderate Income Housing Benefit Persons Assisted 6,270 1,254 1,254 n/a n/a n/a 20% purpose to create suitable living environments CDBG nonprofit organization capacity building will also be funded to assist public and nonprofit organizations to increase their capacity in carrying out these activities.
-Under the Goal Outcome Indicator "Other," one (1) youth center (HUD Code 03D) or childcare center/facility for children (HUD Code 03M) may be funded during the five-year period.
+Outcome/ Objective Statement Activities Goal Outcome Indicator Units Five-Year Goal 2023 2024 2025 2026 2027 % Planned Statement General youth services, arts and education programs, nutrition services, mentoring and counseling programs, recreation programs, childcare services, and the construction and improvement of youth and childcare centers will be funded to provide youth with appropriate recreational and other services that help them to develop into well-rounded, well- Public service activities other than Low-/Moderate- Income Housing Benefit Persons Assisted 6,270 1,254 1,254 1,254 n/a n/a 20% Create suitable living environments adjusted, and independent adults.
+CDBG nonprofit organization capacity building will also be funded to assist public and nonprofit organizations to increase their capacity in carrying out these activities.
+Under the Goal Outcome Indicator "Other," one youth center (HUD Code 03D) or childcare center/facility for children (HUD Code 03M) may be funded during the five-year period.
 Other Other 1 1 n/a n/a n/a n/a 20%